DJBarnes/django-adminlte2-pdq/docs/source/menu/general_information.rst

 Auto-Built Admin Menu
 =====================

-Django-AdminLTE also automatically updates the stylings of the site `Django Admin pages <https://docs.djangoproject.com/en/dev/ref/contrib/admin/>`_, so that they match the same
+Django-AdminLTE-2 also automatically updates the stylings of the site `Django Admin pages <https://docs.djangoproject.com/en/dev/ref/contrib/admin/>`_, so that they match the same
 `AdminLTE2 <https://adminlte.io/themes/AdminLTE/index2.html>`_ theme used by the
 rest of the site.

-As such, it makes sense that the Django-AdminLTE package will generate a corresponding set of menu nav elements, to allow navigation of these admin pages.
+As such, it makes sense that the Django-AdminLTE-2 package will generate a corresponding set of menu nav elements, to allow navigation of these admin pages.